Fluorouracil (5-FU) for pancreatic cancer

 - Headaches.
 Fluorouracil can cause headaches.
 Tell your chemotherapy team if you have headaches, they can give you painkillers such as paracetamol or ibuprofen to help.

 - Risk of a blood clot in a vein.
 Fluorouracil can increase your risk of a blood clot in a vein, but this is not very common.
-If you have any pain or swelling in one of your arms or legs, or you feel very short of breath, call your chemotherapy team on the emergency number straight away.
+If you have any pain or swelling in one of your arms or legs, or you feel very short of breath, call your chemotherapy team straight away.
 Or phone an ambulance.
 A blood clot is serious if it isn’t treated.

 Speak to your doctor or nurse if you feel anything unusual, or if you would like more information.
 You can also speak to our specialist nurses on our Support Line.